 The Commission liability insurance programs are handled through self-insured and commercial insured products, as well as internal risk transfer programs such as the requiring of certificates of insurance and Indemnity and Hold Harmless clauses for vendor contracts.
-These programs are managed through the

-Commission's Risk and Safety Management Office.
+These programs are managed through the Commission's Risk and Safety Management Office.
 This Office is also charged with developing and implementing the Commission's internal loss control program to reduce accidents and injuries through training, inspections and regulatory compliance, programmatic risk assessments and insurance review of vendor contracts.

 For its self-insured products, the Commission participates in the Montgomery County Self-Insurance Program (the "Program") for the purpose of economic pooling of risks and resources.
-There are over 12 entities which participate in the Program including the Commission, Montgomery County Government, Montgomery County Public School System, Montgomery Community College, the City of Rockville, the Montgomery County Revenue Authority, the Housing Opportunities Commission of Montgomery County, the Housing Authority of the City of Rockville, the Town of Somerset, the City of Gaithersburg, the Village of Martin's Addition and the City of Takoma Park.
+There are over 12 entities which participate in the Program including the Commission, Montgomery County Government, Montgomery County Public School System, Montgomery Community College, the Montgomery County Revenue Authority, the Housing Opportunities Commission of Montgomery County, Rockville Housing Enterprises, Bethesda Urban Partnership, the Town of Garrett Park, the Town of Somerset, Chevy Chase Village, the City of Gaithersburg, the Village of Drummond, and the Village of Friendship Heights.
 The Program is administered by an Inter-Agency Insurance Panel, comprised of representatives of each of the participating entities.
 This panel formulates insurance policy, reviews claims for settlement and evaluates the effectiveness of the loss control program, and develops recommendations for minimizing potential losses.
 The Program provides substantial savings in commercial insurance costs and the benefit of claims management systems including a third-party claims management firm, CorVel Corporation, and the Montgomery County Attorney's Office to administer the legal requirements of the Program.